elemental-vm/test-vm/README.md

 ## Instructions

 The instructions set is quite limited, but provides enough for simple programs.
+Instructions are not case sensitive.

 In the following table, `#` refers to any 64bit signed integer. `$reg` refers to a register named A-J, RT, PC, SP, or FP.
 `%label` refers to a label in code, explanation below. `TOS` refers to the top of stack.